-a country necessarily "loses" in the markets for those goods which it imports.
+The global economy is not a sports event where a country might win medals in all disciplines.
+Rather, it is a system in which people and firms from different countries trade with each other, and a country necessarily "loses" in the markets for those goods which it imports.
 For the country, and for the people living in it, it is efficient to specialize on goods they are good at and to import the others.
 Government subsidies to banks, or indeed any firms, in international competition is undesirable; such subsidies create distortions in favor of these firms at the expense of others in the economy, and it may direct too many resources, including talent, inefficiently to one industry over others.
 Weak regulation that allows banks or other firms to take risks at the expense of others is also very distorting.
 It is also legitimate for national regulators to protect their citizens by regulating foreign banks' subsidiaries if they deem regulations in the banks' home country to be insufficient or ineffective.
 Instead, there is evidence that discussions of regulation at the Basel Committee on Bank Supervision, regulators tend to align their claims domestic "national champion," namely the largest banks in their jurisdiction.
-137
+143

 Flawed Claim 44: The politics of banking makes effective regulation impossible, and therefore debating the merits of specific regulations such as equity requirement is "beside the point."
+144

 What's wrong with this claim?
 This claim suggests that there is no choice but to allow flawed claims and dangerous policies to persist.
 The claim is analogous to saying that "politics makes corruption unavoidable, thus debating the merits of specific anti-corruption strategies is beside the point," or: "the politics of organized crime makes effective criminal enforcement impossible, thus debating specific strategies for fighting organized crime is beside the point."
 Whereas the politics of financial reform (including the outsized influence that banks have on the political process and the symbiotic relations of banks and governments, described in many places in the book, particularly the new Chapters 14 and 17) certainly makes quick progress unlikely, the eventual success of many reform movements has shown that change is possible.
 Reform, however, requires public awareness and debate, and sensible debate requires understanding of the issues.
-Clarifying the issues and empowering more people to participate can contribute to public pressure on those who refuse to engage or to take action.
+Clarifying